0xDBFB7/ionprinter/documents/log/cathode_description.md

 Hot cathodes produce a cloud of electrons via thermionic emission.
 We need a bunch of electrons for a number of processes:

-* For discharge ionization, to catalyze sparking an arc across the ionization chamber, and
+* For discharge ionization, to catalyze sparking an arc across the ionization chamber via townsend avalanche
 * For plasma recombination, to neutralize the exiting ions.
+* For vacuum tubes?

 There's two main types of hot cathodes: directly and indirectly heated.